apache/sling-org-apache-sling-feature-analyser/readme.md

  Configuration key | Allowed values | Description
  ----- | ----- | -----
 `includes` | Content paths | A comma separated list of content paths.
 If this is specified all content in the content package must match at least one of these.
 `excludes` | Content paths | A comma separated list of content paths.
-If this is specified all content in the contant package must not match any of these.
+If this is specified all content in the content package must not match any of these - except it matches an include.

 ## `duplicate-symbolic-names`